Leo-T-Zang/tianlai.github.io/content/publication/chen-2023-amp/index.md

 tags: ['Protein Language Model', 'Diffusion Model']

-abstract: We introduce **AMP-Diffusion**, a latent space diffusion model tailored for antimicrobial peptide (AMP) design, harnessing the capabilities of the state-of-the-art pLM, ESM-2, to de novo generate functional AMPs for downstream experimental application. (**Accepted as Poster at NeurIPS 23' GenBio Workshop**)
+abstract: We introduce **AMP-Diffusion**, a latent space diffusion model tailored for antimicrobial peptide (AMP) design, harnessing the capabilities of ESM-2, to *de novo* generate functional AMPs for downstream experimental application. (**Accepted as Poster at NeurIPS 23' GenBio Workshop**)

 # Display this page in the Featured widget?
 featured: true